double16/dansguardian/README.md

 Container for DansGuardian, a web content filter.

 This container is intended to be used as a base image.
-The configuration is stock. /etc/dansguardian configuration should be set.
+The configuration is stock from the Ubuntu packages. /etc/dansguardian/* needs to be configured for your use case.
+This container configuration uses all of the blacklists from shallalist.de, which makes it very restrictive.
+You might try http://www.myip.com for a site that is not blocked.

 A sample blacklist config for shallalist is in /blacklists/bannedsitelist, /blacklists/bannedurllist.
+These files are not referenced by the dansguardian config.
+They are provided to show the total available blacklists provided by shallalist.de and are updated each time the blacklist is downloaded via cron.

 Features:
  - dansguardian + squid + blacklist update from shallalist.de